The Bell Jar (Young Adult Edition)

 The Bell Jar is Sylvia Plath’s groundbreaking semi-autobiographical portrait of a young woman struggling with depression as she follows her dreams to becoming a writer: the quintessential coming-of-age novel and a must-read for all teenagers.

 399 in stock

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 I was supposed to be having the time of my life.

 When Esther Greenwood wins an internship on a New York fashion magazine in 1953, she is elated, believing she will finally realise her dream to become a writer.
-But in between the cocktail parties and piles of manuscripts, Esther's life begins to slide out of control.
-She finds herself spiralling into depression and eventually a suicide attempt, as she grapples with difficult relationships and a society which refuses to take women's aspirations seriously.
+But in between the cocktail parties and piles of manuscripts, Esther’s life begins to slide out of control.
+She finds herself spiralling into serious depression as she grapples with difficult relationships and a society which refuses to take her aspirations seriously.

-The Bell Jar, Sylvia Plath's only novel, was originally published in 1963 under the pseudonym Victoria Lucas.
-The novel is partially based on Plath's own life and has become a modern classic.
-The Bell Jar has been celebrated for its darkly funny and razor sharp portrait of 1950s society and has sold millions of copies worldwide.
+The Bell Jar, Sylvia Plath’s only novel, was originally published in 1963 under the pseudonym Victoria Lucas.
+The novel is partially based on Plath’s own life and descent into mental illness, and has become a modern classic.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.